dandelionlabsio/automate-pull-request-merging/README.md

 ## Automated pull request merging based on modified files
-Automatic merge if the github user modified its own file in the root directory doing a pull request
+Automatic merge if the github user modified its own file in the root directory doing a pull request.
+Find the action yml file at `.github/workflows`.

 ### How it works?
 - Checks if the github pull request proposed modified its own file in the root directory.